Integrated Guided Missile Development Programme: Prithvi

 The initial project framework of the IGMDP envisioned the Prithvi missile as a short-range ballistic missile with variants for the Indian Army, Indian Air Force and the Indian Navy.
 Over the years the Prithvi missile specifications have undergone a number of changes.
 The Prithvi I class of missiles were inducted into the Indian Army in 1994, and it is reported that Prithvi I missiles are being withdrawn from service, being replaced with Prahar missiles.
 Prithvi II missiles were inducted in 1996.
 Prithvi III class has a longer-range of 350 km, and was successfully test fired in 2004.

 Agni re-entry technology

 A technology demonstrator for re-entry technology called Agni was added to IGMDP as Prithvi was unable to be converted to a longer ranged missile.
 The first flight of Agni with re-entry technology took place in 1989.
 The re-entry system used resins and carbon fibres in its construction and was able to withstand a temperature of up to 3000 °C. The technologies developed in this project were eventually used in the Agni series of missiles.

+The United States would later accuse India that it's SLV-3 rocket was a copied derivative of the Scout rocket, and the Agni-I and Agni-II missiles (with SLV-3 design heritage) combined it with a liquid fuelled stage from an SA-2 missile.
+The US would also claim German,French and Russian complancy for the rocket, with the Germans supplying most major technologies and the testing wind-tunnel models.
+The Indian scientists have opposed it, stating that the rocket was built for peaceful exploration purposes..